-The question of the origin of the chlorophyll (coastal phytoplankton vs new production related to upwelling) cannot currently be resolved with available data.
-Information from nutrients, stable isotopes and primary production estimates will help us further interpret the processes involved.
+Chlorophyll (fluorescence) also suggests rich water at depth.
+The question of the origin of the chlorophyll (coastal phytoplankton or new production related to upwelling) can't however been addressed with the already available data.
+Information from nutrients, isotopes and primary production estimates will probably help in concluding on the actual development and signature of an upwelling in this convergence area.